-Note: The District Newsletter is intended to share updates from various participatory District-wide decision-making groups, Board Policies and Administrative Procedures, updates from Cabinet, District Services (Educational Planning, Fiscal Services, Information Technology, M&O, and Human Resources), and excerpts from the Chancellor’s monthly Board Reports.
+Note: The District Newsletter is intended to share available updates about district participatory decision-making groups, new and/or revised Board Policies and Administrative Procedures, the Chancellor’s Cabinet, District Services (Educational Planning, Fiscal Services, Information Technology, M&O, and Human Resources, Grants), and excerpts from the Chancellor’s monthly Board Reports.

 Education and Planning